azuredevcollege/dockerday/day6/challenges/challenge3.md

 root@0f00f388b5e8:/test3#
 ```

 Type ```exit``` in all 3 terminals.
 This will close the containers and they'll be automatically deleted.
 But volume will not be deleted.
 Therefore we're gonna keep the files that we need.
-But now, we're done our exercise so we can delete this volume too.
+But now, we're done with our exercise so we can delete this volume too.

 Type:
 ```shell